nus-cs2103-AY2122S1/tp/docs/ManualTesting.md

           - The label "(HEAD)" and "(MAIN)" is on the latest commit i.e. the commit which does `add n/Bob`

 The above test cases tests for correctness for the basic behaviors of `HistoryCommand`.
-They don't have to be executed with the exact commands given; using different commands in different order may lead to slightly different commit message and/or date time shown.
+They don't have to be executed with the exact commands given; using different version controlled commands in different order may lead to slightly different commit message and/or date time shown.
 However, the general behavior as demonstrated above should remain the same.
+The list of version controlled commands is in [here](DeveloperGuide.md).

 #### Revert Commit History
 1. Revert to commit in the same branch